 The PILT Act (P.L.
 94-565) was passed by Congress in 1976 to provide payments to local governments in counties where certain Federal lands are located within their boundaries.
-PILT is based on the concept that these local governments incur costs associated with maintaining infrastructure on Federal lands within their boundaries but are unable to collect taxes on these lands; thus, they need to be compensated for these costs.
+PILT is based on the concept that these local governments incur costs associated with maintaining infrastructure on Federal lands within their boundaries but are unable to collect taxes on these lands; thus, they need to be compensated for these losses in tax revenues.
 The payments are made to local governments in lieu of tax revenues and to supplement other Federal land receipts shared with local governments.
 The amounts available for payments to local governments require annual appropriation by Congress.
 The BLM allocates payments according to the formula in the PILT Act.
 The formula takes into account the population within an affected unit of local government, the number of acres of eligible Federal land, and the amount of certain Federal land payments received by the county in the preceding year.
-These payments are other Federal land government transfers to the counties.
+These payments are other Federal revenues (such as receipts from mineral leasing, livestock grazing, and timber harvesting) that the Federal government transfers to the counties.